Are you comparing Webflow vs WordPress and wondering which one is better for you?

 Webflow also lets you auto-generate sitemap, edit the robots.txt file, and more.
 However, you’ll need to upgrade to a site plan to unlock advanced SEO features.

-Besides that, Webflow also offers a 301 redirects option so you can easily move blog posts to a new location.
+Webflow also offers a 301 redirects option, which makes it easy to move blog posts to a new location.

 Winner – WordPress